JK-SHIN-PG/OnReviewServImprovement/Readme.md

-# Determining Directions of Service Quality Management using Online Review Mining with Interpretable Machine Learning
+# Determining Directions of Service Quality Management using Online Review Mining with Interpretable Machine Learning (IJHM, Acceptance for publication)

 ## Explanation
 -	Identifying service features and estimating their importance are crucial for service management.